 - Take good care of your art.
 Ensure it’s stored in a safe place and avoid exposing it to direct sunlight or humidity.

 - Promote your work!
-Inform your friends, family, and anyone who will listen to your pencil artwork.
+Inform your friends, family, and anyone listening to your pencil artwork.
 The more people who know about it, the better.

 - Price your art fairly.
 Don’t overprice it or underprice it.
 Aim for a realistic price.